Email Verification

 According to HubSpot, email lists degrade quickly, with about 22.5% of contacts going invalid each year due to typos, role-based emails, or domains that vanish or only exist as catch-alls.
 That means nearly one in five contacts might fail silently.

 Testing a few addresses on Gmail or social media doesn’t translate to bulk lists.
-DNS lookups or SMTP pings might confirm that a mail server exists, but silent failures, blocked requests, or servers that won’t validate addresses leave gaps that allow invalid emails past defenses.
+DNS lookups or SMTP pings might confirm that a mail server exists, but silent failures, blocked requests, or servers that won’t validate addresses leave gaps that allow unverified emails past defenses.

+The impact is real: even a small number of bounces can signal poor list hygiene, causing inbox providers to clamp down on deliverability.
 What starts as a minor issue can impair your sender reputation, throttle future sends, and delay your messages from ever reaching people who matter.

 Email lists consist of about 30 to 40 percent of catch-all addresses, and most tools leave them flagged as risky.
 Those leads usually get thrown away, even though many of them are valid.